onurhakki/Turkey-Electricity-Power-Generation/README.md

 # Turkey Electricity Power Generation

-Turkey power plants have been visualized in a time scale since 2010.
-Number and installed mechanical power of power plants depending on the provinces are accessible with power plant types.
+Turkey power plants have been visualized starting from 2010.
+Number and installed mechanical power of power plants depending on the provinces are accessible with their types.
 Go to [https://onurhakki.github.io/Turkey-Electricity-Power-Generation/]

 ![image](https://user-images.githubusercontent.com/53830179/199480765-e6a7c7f6-2592-4ee7-9f36-a57d1cb4b504.png)